open-sauced/maintainer-intro-course/maintainer-powerups.md

 Leveraging GitHub actions to bring Continuous Integration / Continuous Delivery or Deployment (CI/CD) into your workflow directly in your repository will let you run code, test, build, and deliver or deploy software with simple and secure workflows.
 Automating these tasks will speed up your deployment process.

-Using Git, GitHub, and GitHub actions to build a CI/CD pipeline should give you confidence in your code.
+Using Git, GitHub, and GitHub Actions to build a CI/CD pipeline should give you confidence in your code.

 ### Continuous Delivery vs. Continuous Deployment